matthansen0/azure-iot-ops-lab/README.md

   - **[Configure your cluster (quickstart)](https://learn.microsoft.com/azure/iot-operations/get-started-end-to-end-sample/quickstart-configure)**

 > [!NOTE]
-> *There is existing automated builds in the above documentation to run this in codespace, but the purpose of this repo is to build it out in a VM for a longer-term lab.*
+> *There is existing automated builds in the above documentation to run this in Codespaces, but the purpose of this repo is to build it out in a VM for a longer-term lab.*